-While this report focuses on the obstacles foreign lawyers face in the Canadian legal system, it is necessary to understand the pathway to law within Canada in order to appreciate the challenges foreign-educated lawyers face in context.
+While this report focuses on the obstacles foreign lawyers face in the Canadian legal system, it is necessary to understand the pathway to law within Canada in order to appreciate the challenges internationally trained lawyers face in context.

 It is also important to acknowledge that Canadian law students must invest substantial time, money and effort into becoming qualified lawyers.
-In every province, candidates must complete a law degree, bar admissions course and an experiential component.
-Most of these processes are competitive and costly,7 and, increasingly, Canadian law graduates are by no means assured of good jobs.8 In Ontario, for instance, the supply of lawyers already outstrips demand, and this imbalance is projected to increase significantly in the coming decade.
-By 2025, the number of law graduates in the province is expected to exceed new practising positions by 16,800 (Prism Economics and Analysis 2016).
+In every province, candidates must complete a law degree, bar admissions or professional training course, and an experiential component.
+Most of these processes are competitive and costly and, increasingly, Canadian law graduates are by no means assured of good jobs.